 An exotic journey

 Nothing can quite prepare you for the landscapes in this part of Morocco.
 Choosing one of our Morocco photography tours is to enter into another world where rock formations, valleys and desert sands offer a kaleidoscope of shifting colour and texture set against the snow-capped High Atlas Mountains.
 Add to that, Kasbahs, dunes and oasis communities and it’s quite the smorgasbord for scenic landscape enthusiasts.
 For many, the highlight of the tour is photographing the local families, including nomad people, who are now our friends.
-During the past 9 years, we’ve built these relationships, allowing you to make portraits of them at your leisure.
+During the past eleven years, we’ve built these relationships, allowing you to make portraits of them at your leisure.

 Families for portraits